-Every entrepreneur has had that moment; they suddenly realize they have a perfect idea for the business that’s going to make them a millionaire.
+Every entrepreneur experiences a moment when they realize they’ve hit upon a business idea that could make them a millionaire.
 If they’re working a day job, the urge is to immediately go to the boss and drop their badge (or keys, or access card, or whatever) on their boss’s desk and head straight home to start working.
 But is quitting without a business plan a good idea?
 Here are some things to consider.

 If you’re living from paycheck to paycheck, you may not be in a place to take the risk of your brilliant business idea not immediately being lucrative.
 You are likely to need the security of your day job while you get all the pieces in place to hit the ground running with your business.

 Your goal: reduce your personal debt as much as possible so that your living expenses will be lower when you finally do leave and kick off that business plan.

 However, if you have padding in the bank to tide you over while you get things started, or if you have a supportive spouse who looks at your business idea as a passion project that you can afford to investigate, you may be in a better situation to leave work and get started immediately.

 Your goal: ride the enthusiasm!
 Get going while you’re excited and get as much work done as possible before the initial rush wears off.